 - Documents in the courthouse deed records that contained the words “The Estate Of”

 Wondering what all of these searches are about?
 Well, the premise for seeking these specific bits of information is actually quite simple: A lot of homeowners are not where they appear to be based on public record.
 That means that when you send your marketing letters or postcards, they are not getting them because they’ve moved and the records are not accurate.
-Find them, and you have beaten your competition hands down because most people do not realize that a postcard marked “return to sender” is one of the best leads you can get.
-Most investors do not realize a postcard marked “return to sender” is one of the best leads you can get.
+Find them, and you have beaten your competition hands down because most people, and most investors, do not realize that a postcard marked “return to sender” is one of the best leads you can get.

 The real lead generation professionals employ sophisticated skip search software: the kind of technology used by attorneys, law enforcement, and even the CIA and the DEA.
 You can run but you can’t hide!
 That same sophisticated skip trace technology is used to find the relatives and heirs to properties left behind.